 These short articles reflect my interests.
-Topics include professional identity and purpose, interpretation and perspective, faith and spirituality, and culture and society.
 They are geared to a wide audience so my language is soft, inclusive, and relational.
-I write to connect with you not show you what I know.
 I also share bits and pieces about me.

 Commitment to a harmonious relationship between thoughts, feelings, and actions is central to my coaching ethos and is drawn from my research work.
 As I work with clients, I implicitly think about these three areas and how they are showing up in and with that person.